my-devices/sdk/README.md

 [my-devices.net](http://www.my-devices.net) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With my-devices.net, any network-connected device running the my-devices.net Agent software can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.
+With my-devices.net, any network-connected device running the my-devices.net Agent software (*WebTunnelAgent*, contained in this SDK) can be securely accessed remotely over theinternet from browsers, mobile apps, desktop, server or cloud applications.
 This even works if the device is behind a NAT router, firewall or proxy server.
 The device becomes just another host on the internet, addressable via its own URL and protected by the my-devices.net server against unauthorized or malicious access.